Growing Minds With Cognitive Development Activities for Toddlers

 It’s important to allow some unstructured (but still closely monitored) playtime to foster independent creativity and improvisation — playing out in the yard or at the park without the distractions or technologies of the indoors helps increase attention span and familiarize the child with the world around them.
 Go places and do things together and ask them about their experiences — their replies might be funny or even enlightening!

 Over time, you’ll find toddlers staging more elaborate scenarios and scenes as new toys and objects are introduced.
-Outer space bake sale anyone?
+Outer space obstacle course, anyone?

-Without a toy or game in front of us, sometimes we have to create our own entertainment.
-Common household items like pots and pans or backyard items like sticks and twigs can be the basis of any of the games mentioned above.
+Without a toy or game in front of them, sometimes young children have to create their own entertainment.
+Common household items like pots and pans, backyard items, and even a cardboard box can be the basis of any of the games mentioned above.

 Different faces, different paces

-Toddler cognitive development does not follow a set schedule — each child’s mental connections form at their own pace.
-Interaction and play can accelerate this process but does not guarantee it.
+Preschool cognitive development activities do not follow a set schedule — each child’s mental connections form at their own pace.
+Interaction and play can accelerate this process but do not guarantee it.
 If you are concerned or have reason to believe that your toddler has fallen behind, ECCM’s early intervention services can help get him or her up to speed.
-Do not hesitate to contact us.
+Do not hesitate to contact us!